cosminbasca/asyncrpc/README.md

 Important Notes
 ---------------
-This software is the product of research carried out at the [University of Zurich](http://www.ifi.uzh.ch/ddis.html) and comes with no warrenty whatsoever.
+This software is the product of research carried out at the [University of Zurich](http://www.ifi.uzh.ch/ddis.html) and comes with no warranty whatsoever.
 Have fun!

 TODO's
 ------